Ugly35/hello-world/README.md

-# hello-world
+# Hello World
-For learning the basics of GitHub
+This is my first GitHub repository!